bannerImage.png

 Business Asset Disposal Relief (BADR), formerly known as Entrepreneurs' relief

-BADR is designed to incentivise people to grow a business by reducing CGT to a flat rate of 10%, rather than the higher rate of 20%.
-This applies to the first £1m of gains from selling a business.
+BADR is designed to incentivise people to grow a business for disposal by reducing CGT to a flat rate of 10%, rather than the higher rate of 20%, on the gains from a sale.
+This beneficial rate applies to the first £1m of gains.

-The 10% rate applies no matter what your level of income.
+The reduced rate of CGT applies no matter what your level of income.
 Also, there is no limit to how many times you can claim within the £1m lifetime allowance.

-BADR is subject to the following criteria when selling shares:
+BADR is subject to the following criteria when selling shares in the 2 years leading up to the disposal:

 • The person making the gain has to own at least 5% of the ordinary share capital of the business

-• The business has to have been trading in the 24 months leading up to the date when the shares are sold
+• The business has to have been a trading company

 These are subject to a number of anti-avoidance restrictions that must be considered carefully when reviewing your tax position.